Resolving the Bethe-Salpeter kernel

-\unskip Spectroscopy has long been crucial in the search for an understanding of Nature's fundamental forces.
+\emph{1:\;Introduction}.\,---\, Spectroscopy has long been crucial in searching for an understanding of Nature's fundamental forces.
 The strong interaction spectrum began to demand attention following discovery of $\pi$-mesons \cite{Lattes:1947mw, Bjorklund:1950zz, Panofsky:1950gj}.
-In quantum mechanics models \cite{GellMann:1962xb, GellMann:1964nj, Zweig:1981pd}, these pions are bound-states of a constituent-quark and constituent-antiquark, with two-body angular momentum $L=0$, aligned spins ($S=0$), and principal quantum number $n=1$ (radial ground state).
-In spectroscopic notation, $n \, ^{(2S+1)}\!L_J$, they are $1\,^1\!S_0$ states.
+In quantum mechanics models \cite{GellMann:1962xb, GellMann:1964nj, Zweig:1981pd}, these pions are bound-states of a constituent-quark, $Q$, and constituent-antiquark, $\bar Q$, with two-body angular momentum $L=0$, aligned spins ($S=0$), and principal quantum number $n=1$ (radial ground state): they are $1\,^1\!S_0$ states.

-In these terms, the $\pi$-mesons' spin-flip excitations, the $1\,^3\!S_1$ $\rho$-mesons, were discovered a decade later \cite{Erwin:1961ny}.
-Shortly thereafter, the pions' orbital excitations, the $1\,^1\!P_1$ $b_1$-mesons, were found \cite{Abolins:1963zz}; but it took fifteen more years to confirm existence of the $1\,^3\!P_1$ orbital excitations of the $\rho$-mesons \cite{Gavillet:1977kx, Daum:1980ay}, now known as the $a_1$-mesons.
-A $1\,^3\!P_0$ companion to these states, the $\sigma$-meson, in which a constituent-quark and constituent-antiquark possess $L=1$, $S=1$ and $J=L+S=0$, has long been controversial \cite{Basdevant:1972uu}.
-It is only recently that a credible picture of a broad resonance with these quantum numbers has become accepted \cite{Pelaez:2015qba}.
-Plainly, it is not spectroscopy unless one knows the location of the $n=2$ radial excitations of these states.
-Candidates for the $2\,^1\!S_0$, $2\,^3\!S_1$ and $2\,^3\!P_1$ states have been identified; but the $2\,^1\!P_1$ state is \emph{missing} and the complexity of the $1\,^3\!P_0$ resonance suggests that it will not be simple to locate and understand its $2\,^3\!P_0$ partner.
-There are additional gaps at $n=3$; and little is known about $n\geq 4$ mesons \cite{Zyla:2020}.
+The $\pi$-mesons' spin-flip excitations, the $1\,^3\!S_1$ $\rho$-mesons, were discovered a decade later \cite{Erwin:1961ny}; then the orbital excitations ($1\,^1\!P_1$ $b_1$-mesons) \cite{Abolins:1963zz}; and the orbital excitations of the $\rho$-mesons ($1\,^3\!P_1$ $a_1$-mesons) \cite{Gavillet:1977kx, Daum:1980ay}.
+A $1\,^3\!P_0$ companion, the $\sigma$-meson, wherein the $Q\bar Q$ pair possesses $L=1$, $S=1$, $J=L+S=0$, was long controversial \cite{Basdevant:1972uu}; but a picture of a broad scalar resonance has recently become accepted \cite{Pelaez:2015qba}.
+Plainly, it is not spectroscopy unless the $n=2$ excitations of these states are located.
+Candidates for the $2\,^1\!S_0$, $2\,^3\!S_1$ and $2\,^3\!P_1$ states have been identified; but the $2\,^1\!P_1$ state is \emph{missing} and the complexity of the $1\,^3\!P_0$ resonance suggests that it will be difficult to identify and understand a $2\,^3\!P_0$ state.
+There are gaps at $n=3$; and little is known about $n\geq 4$ mesons \cite{Zyla:2020}.

 Theoretical frameworks must be developed and employed which can translate this sparse empirical information into statements about quantum chromodynamics (QCD).
 In particular, one must expose the character of emergent phenomena in QCD which lead to the existence of mesons, explain their nature, and produce the ordering observed in the spectrum \cite{Roberts:2020udq, Roberts:2020hiw}.